logstash/cookbook/recipes/log-from-cron/index.md

     echo "Hello world" | logger -t sample

-Logger writes syslog POSIX api, so your local syslog daemon should pick it up, and you can usually see the result in /var/log/messages:
+Logger uses the syslog(3) POSIX api, so your local syslog daemon should pick it up, and you can usually see the result in /var/log/messages:

     Feb 26 23:07:08 seven sample: Hello world